 Good Protection Comes In All Forms.

 It’s not just specific breeds that make good guard dogs, but they should have the behavior for it.
 Will you always know what breeds make good guard dogs?
 No, because there are new breeds often in the world of dogs.
-People mix breeds with other’s to make better dogs and some turn out good, others, not so much.
+People mix breeds with other breeds to make better dogs.

-A few things we do know though, is that your dog should be affectionate towards you, and truly want to be sure you’re safe along with your family.
+A few things we do know though, is that your dog should be affectionate towards you.
+They truly want to be sure you’re safe as well as the family.
 They should be smart so you can train them to act accordingly in public and around people and dogs.

-I stated above that your dog shouldn’t be aggressive and this is true because if they’re aggressive, they’re not going to be able to know the difference between home and public.
-Annie was aggressive towards all dogs, so she wasn’t allowed out of the house unless she was on a gentle lead or in the car.
-She couldn’t be allowed around any other dogs because she would attack – this does not make for a good guard dog.
+I stated above that your dog shouldn’t be aggressive.
+If they’re aggressive, they’re not going to be able to know the difference between home and public.
+Annie was aggressive towards all dogs.
+She wasn’t allowed out of the house unless she was on a gentle lead or in the car.
+She couldn’t be allowed around any other dogs because she would attack; this does not make for a good guard dog.
 Plus, she chased anyone screaming or yelling and would try to bite them.
 This isn’t good guard dog behavior since it would most likely be me screaming in the event of an attack.

-Many breeds out there are protective of their owners, so researching their temperament helps before you think of getting one and hoping that they make a good guard dog – if that’s what you’re going for, of course.
+Many breeds out there are protective of their owners.
+Researching their temperament helps before you think of getting one and hoping that they make a good guard dog – if that’s what you’re going for, of course.

 Other than that, maybe you have a good guard dog already and don’t even know it.
-I didn’t know I had one until a situation came up that struck her as off, and now I know I have a great guard dog in my family.
+I didn’t know I had one until a situation came up that struck her as off.
+Now I know I have a great guard dog in my family.
 That wasn’t her purpose when we got her, she simply was too cute to pass up!
 But I’m glad she wants to protect the family, especially my kids.